By Terry Trucco

 The Carlyle, 35 East 75th Steet at Madison Avenue.
 212 744-1600

 Given The Carlyle’s stern, 1930 Art Deco edifice, who’d guess one of the city’s great fantasy rooms is tucked inside?
 The sultan’s dining room at Topkapi Palace inspired Renzo Monglardino’s designs for the exotic Gallery, where afternoon tea is served.
-True, the red velvet chairs and antique kilim banquettes are showing their age.
+True, the red velvet chairs and antique kilim banquettes are oddly threadbare, in a genteel way.
 That doesn’t bother the regulars — writers, editors, actors and East Side socialites — congregating around scones, outsize-finger sandwiches and Payard pastries served on Monglardino’s deliciously gregarious china.
 Bonus: you can order a full tea or a la carte items.

 The Plaza, Fifth Avenue at Central Park South.
 212 546-5300